Frequently Asked Questions

 How much do print books cost?

-Printed diaries cost £1 each if you order them before 16 January 2017.
-After this early bird special, books will cost £5.99 per copy, but schools and groups will receive a discount of a little over 40% on orders or 15 or more (£3.60 per copy).
+Printed diaries cost £5.99 per copy, but schools and groups will receive a discount of a little over 40% on orders or 15 or more (£3.60 per copy).
+We offer free shipping for UK addresses.

 How do I order books?